Contracts creation guide

 Field information:

-2. Contract ID.
-Enter a number to identify the contract.
-This field is optional.
+2. Contract ID: Enter an optional number to identify the contract.

-5. Contract type.
-Choose the type of access to provide to all users in the contract.
+5. Contract type: Choose the type of access to provide to all users in the contract.
 The Evaluation type grants trial access to test Move products, while License provides full, paid access according to customer agreements.

-6. Organization.
-Specify the organization associated with this contract.
+6. Organization: Specify the organization associated with this contract.
 You can select an existing organization or create a new one by entering its name.

 The following images show the result of the contract creation: